bpiffard/Capstone_Final_Group_Project/README.md

     to determine which trait be assigned to which factor and name it by researcher.

-- Random Forest Model: feature importance
+- Random Forest Model: classification and feature importance